 This is a collaborative post.

-Many of us spend any free time dreaming of travelling.
+Many of us spend our free time dreaming of travelling.
 We plan our travel wishlists and imagine what sights we’d see abroad.
 While travel is certainly fun, the benefits go beyond that.
-I’m already planning my next trip to Walt Disney World (even if I can barely bloody afford it).
+I’m already planning my next trip to Walt Disney World despite not really being able to afford it.

 Travel is also an effective way to combat stress, as it allows us to step away from the worries of everyday life.
 That being said, it also takes a toll, leaving your body and mind drained.